 Faced with suffering and death

 So we need to experience both positive and negative emotions while the positive emotions overshadow the negative ones.
-This bring us to the following question:
+This brings us to the following question:

 Can we experience both negative and positive emotions when faced with suffering and death?